-You can also toggle the preview icon in the top left of the Designer to see the curves between AA, AAA, and a Fail rating on WCAG.
+You can also toggle the "eye" icon in the contrast ratio area of the color picker to see the curves between AA, AAA, and a Fail rating on WCAG.

-To pick a color from any element on the canvas, use the eyedropper tool.
+To pick a color from any element on the canvas or outside your current browser window, use the eyedropper tool.

-The eyedropper tool is a great way to pull a precise color from anywhere on the canvas.
-So if you want to pull a color from an image, or an existing class on the page, you can do that using this tool.
-The eyedropper tool is a Chrome browser extension that you can install from Chrome Web Store.
+The eyedropper tool is a great way to pull a precise color from anywhere on the canvas or outside your current browser window.
+So if you want to pull a color from an image, an existing class on the page, or a graphic from another application on your computer, you can do that using this tool.

 To pick a color from the spectrum, use the hue slider to choose a hue, then use the color plane to pick the right shade.
 If you want to make the color less opaque, use the opacity slider.

 The color plane allows you to pick the shade of the color you want to use.
 You can move the picker along the x-axis to adjust the saturation of the color, and along the y-axis to adjust the brightness.
 To change the color, use the hue slider below.